fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 ## General

 - The Victory Achieved popup now takes you to the correct Civilopedia page if it is the final milestone, and the correct tab in the victory progress screen otherwise.
-- Descriptions for a civ’s Unique Units will no longer mention their Tier when loading into the game.
+- Descriptions for a civ's Unique Units will no longer mention their Tier when loading into the game.
 - Social Policies and Crisis Policies can now be slotted separately when you unlock both on the same turn.
 This had previously made the screen appear stuck when either table had an empty slot.
 - The Plot cursor effect should now be more visible during a Growth Event or when placing a Building.
 - Selecting Factory Resources no longer highlights invalid slots.
-- A new icon for Natural Wonders in the Continent lens has been added, so it’s easier for players to see where to dig up Modern Age Artifacts.
+- A new icon for Natural Wonders in the Continent lens has been added, so it's easier for players to see where to dig up Modern Age Artifacts.
 - Updated and Improved the Leader Attribute Menu.
 - Leader portraits now properly update when Relationships change during gameplay.
 - Scrollbars now properly respond to mouse wheel input.